 Another blog, another torch-light discovery.
 A consequence I suppose of no TV to while away the dark evenings and the appearance of a new trial rabbit burrow amongst the snowdrops, primroses and hellebores.

-Not much else was seen until I reached our small Rhododendron ‘Christmas Cheer’ which has flower buds just about to break (an optimistic name for our garden?).
+Not much else was seen until I reached our small Rhododendron ‘Christmas Cheer’ which has flower buds just about to break.
 As I leaned over the plant a cloud of small flies flew up and around the torch-light, and I then realised there were nearly a dozen moths on the foliage.
 The question was why?
 I’d never seen moths on a Rhododendron flower before, and these weren’t even open.
-None of the other 20 + cultivars we grow had any moths or flies on them on this evening.
+None of the other twenty or so other cultivars we grow had any moths or flies on them on this evening.
 Was the plant warmer, or exuding some attractive material?
 Most of the moths were stationary on the leaves or buds and not obviously feeding.
 Having taken a few photos, I returned indoors and mused on the fact that the leaves of this small plant seemed to have a covering of a black sooty mould.

 This was more apparent by daylight, so I then researched the topic for images of moths and sooty mould on-line with no success.
-But reading more about black sooty mould I discovered that its always a secondary plant ‘pathogen’, usually on evergreen leaves, after the plant leaves are attacked by some smaller sap sucking insect – either scale insects or aphids.
-These tiny creatures suck plant tissue fluids or chew plant tissue and extract nutrients – particularly nitrogenous protein rich materials, and excrete much of the carbohydrate residual sugar rich plant fluids after they’ve completed this digestive process.
-So the plant gets left with a covering of sugar rich insect excreta which in turn allows the sooty mould to colonise the leaf surfaces.
-And it seems from my observation that this also attracts the flies and moths I’d noticed.
+However, reading more about black sooty mould I discovered that it’s always a secondary plant ‘pathogen’, usually on evergreen leaves, after the plant leaves are attacked by some smaller sap sucking insect – either scale insects or aphids.
+These tiny creatures suck plant tissue fluids or chew plant tissue and extract nutrients – particularly nitrogenous protein rich materials, and excrete much of the residual carbohydrate rich plant fluids after they’ve completed this digestive process.
+So, the plant gets left with a covering of sugar rich insect excreta, which in turn allows the sooty mould to colonise the leaf surfaces.
+It seems from my observation that this mould, or more likely the sugary excreta still remaining on the leaves also attracts the flies and moths I’d noticed.

-The following night was colder still, but 2 days later the insects were back in force and I was able to get this image of a Chestnut moth grazing or sucking using it’s proboscis on the mould covered leaf.
-Pretty clever recycling for insects on a cold night refuelling from other insect’s excreta.
+The following night was colder still, but two days later the insects were back in force and I was able to get this image of a Chestnut moth grazing or sucking using its proboscis on the mould covered leaf.
+Pretty clever recycling for insects on a cold night, refuelling from other insect’s excreta.

-I wondered about any human examples of such excreta recycling, and the only example which came to mind was that of the shamanic custom of some Siberian populations in collecting the urine of people who’d consumed Fly Agaric mushrooms, since they were aware that the urine concentrated and hence intensified the hallucinogenic properties of the mushrooms….
-And I seem to think that the most expensive grade of coffee bean comes from those collected from the droppings of a wild cat (luwak) which has eaten them…., so maybe the moths are in good company with us humans on this subject.
+I wondered about any human examples of such excreta recycling, and the first example which came to mind was that of the shamanic custom of some Siberian populations in collecting the urine of people who’d consumed Fly Agaric mushrooms, since they were aware that the urine concentrated and hence intensified the hallucinogenic properties of the mushrooms.
+And I seem to think that the most expensive grade of coffee bean comes from those collected from the droppings of a wild cat (luwak) which has eaten them, so maybe the moths are in good company with us humans on this subject.

 And all who heard should see them there,